wagenaartje/neataptic/README.md

 );
 ```

+If you want to get started on visualisation, [check this out](https://github.com/wagenaartje/neataptic/wiki/Visualising-101).

 ## Examples
 Neural networks can be used for nearly anything; driving a car, playing a game and even to predict words!
 At this moment,
 the website only displays a small amount of examples.
 If you have an interesting project that you want to share with other users